Pharmacy Technician Academy

-Our Pharmacy Technician Program prepares students to work as a pharmacy technician in a retail or other pharmacy setting and to take the Pharmacy Technician Certification Board’s PTCB exam.
+Our Pharmacy Technician Academy prepares students to work as a pharmacy technician in a retail or other pharmacy setting and to take the Pharmacy Technician Certification Board’s PTCB exam.

 Through classroom lecture and hands on labs, students will review dosage calculations, drug classifications, the “top 200 drugs”, I.V. flow rates, sterile compounding, dose conversions, aseptic technique, the handling of sterile products, total parental nutrition (TPN), dispensing of prescriptions, inventory control and billing and reimbursement.

 Who Should Attend

 Our Pharmacy Technician Academy is intended for students who want to prepare for an exciting, challenging and rewarding career in healthcare.